AlexanderSChen/capstone-2-swolely/README.md

 A server-side runtime environment that I used to build our server.
 It has a large and active community, making it easy to find resources and support.
 It also allows us to use JavaScript on both the client and server-side, making it easier to write and maintain the codebase.

 ### Express
 A Node.js framework that I used to build the RESTful API.
-It simplifies the process of building web applications and APIs by providing a set of powerful features and tools.
-It also integrates well with other Node.js modules, making it easy to use with our other technologies.
+It simplifies the process of building Swolely by by providing a set of powerful and flexible features and tools.
+It also integrates well with other Node.js modules, making it easy to use with the other technologies.

 ### PostgreSQL
-is a powerful and open-source relational database management system that we used to store and manage our data.
+A sturdy and powerful open-source relational database management system that I used to store and manage the data.
 I chose PostgreSQL because it is known for its reliability, performance, and scalability.
 It also supports advanced features like JSON data types, making it a good fit for our application.

 # APIs Used
 exerciseDB